Bridgwater (constituency): History

 Bridgwater was one of the original Parliamentary Constituencies in the House of Commons, having elected Members of Parliament since 1295, the Model Parliament.

-The original borough constituency was disenfranchised for corruption in 1870.
+The original borough constituency was disenfranchised for corruption by the Bridgwater and Beverley Disfranchisement Act 1870 (33 & 34 Vict. c.
+21).
 From 4 July 1870 the town was incorporated within the county constituency of West Somerset.

 From Parliament's enactment of the major Redistribution of Seats Act 1885 which took effect at the 1885 general election, a new county division of Bridgwater was created, which lasted with modifications until 2010.
 The constituency expanded considerably beyond Bridgwater town itself from 1885.

 Bridgwater frequently compared to other seats had a radical or game-changing representative, though since 1950 this became less noticeable in its candidates elected.

 The seat received particular fame in late 1938 when a by-election took place in the aftermath of the signing of the Munich Agreement.
 Opponents of the agreement persuaded the local Labour and Liberal parties to not field candidates of their own against the Conservative candidate, but to instead jointly back an independent standing on a platform of opposition to the Government's foreign policy, in the hope that this would be the precursor to the formation of a more general Popular Front of opposition to the government of Neville Chamberlain in anticipation of the General Election due in either 1939 or 1940.
 The noted journalist Vernon Bartlett stood as the independent Popular Front candidate and achieved a sensational victory in what was hitherto a Conservative seat.
 He represented the constituency for the next twelve years.

 In 1970 another by-election in the constituency achieved fame as it was the first occasion when 18-, 19- and 20-year-olds were able to vote in a UK Parliamentary election.
 The first teenager to cast a vote was Trudy Sellick, 18 on the day of the poll.
 The by-election was won by the future Conservative Cabinet Minister Tom King who held the seat for the next thirty-one years, followed by another Conservative, Ian Liddell-Grainger, until its abolition in 2010.

 Liddell-Grainger served as the MP for Bridgwater and West Somerset from 2010 to 2024, but opted to stand at the 2024 general election for the new seat of Tiverton and Minehead, which he failed to win.
 Ashley Fox was selected as the Conservative candidate for the re-established constituency, which he narrowly won.